There are several steps to our phenomenological filmmaking process.

 Step 1: pay attention.
 We notice a particular sociocultural phenomenon in our every day life that perplexes us, wounds us, and demands that we open our eyes.
 Perhaps we have experienced this phenomenon ourselves, or witnessed loved ones or fellow citizens live through it.

 Step 2: become curious.
 We begin to ask questions.
 What more is there to learn about this sociocultural phenomenon?
 What deeper meanings and insights are hiding in its shadows, which our film can help bring into the light?
+And what impact could our film have on society, if we share this awareness with others?

 Step 4: illuminate insights.
 We dwell in the depths of participants’ stories.
 During this reflective incubation process, we identify existential themes of humanity, symbolic and metaphoric imagery, and psychological and aesthetic insights that significantly deepen our understanding of the sociocultural phenomenon under inquiry.

 Step 5: produce the film.
 We proceed with a traditional filmmaking process of storyboarding, production and post-production, in artistic collaboration with research participants.
-We conceptualize and produce a film that brings insights, meanings, and symbols to life via beautiful cinematography.
+We conceptualize and produce a poetic documentary film that brings insights, meanings, and symbols to life via beautiful cinematography.
 Cinematography is deliberately used to induce a visceral sense of empathy among viewers, such that the film immerses them in the lived experience of the sociocultural phenomenon.

 For inquiries, ideas, or collaborations for future films, please do not hesitate to contact us at: